Tag: video review hockey

 Short Answer

-A coach’s challenge allows a team to request a video review of certain plays, such as offside entries or goaltender interference before a goal.
+A coach’s challenge allows a team to request a video review of specific plays, such as offsides or goalie interference, after a goal.

 Full Explanation